RA341/multipacman/readme.md

 # Multiplayer Pacman

-A real-time multiplayer Pacman game built with Phaser.js and Go WebSocket backend.
+A real-time multiplayer Pacman game built with Phaser.js and Go.

 Experience the classic arcade game with friends in an exciting multiplayer format!